badgeteam/mch2022-badge-hardware/README.md

 ## Authors

-The artwork featured in this hardware design has been designed by Nikolett S. from [Tilde Industries](https://tilde.industries).
+The artwork featured in this hardware design has been designed by Nikolett S. from [tilde.industries](https://tilde.industries).

 The electronics have been designed by Renze Nicolai from [Nicolai Electronics](https://nicolaielectronics.nl).